WebexCC-SA/LAB-2354/docs/lab1_returningCustomer.md

 > ---

 ### Add a Condition node
+> Connect the output from the HTTP Request node to this node
+>
 > Expression: <copy>`{{previousID is empty}}`</copy>
 >
 > We will connect the True node in a future step.